 History is a great entry point for meaningful classroom discussion.
-You can lean on BrainPOP topics like Harvey Milk, Pride 2020 (an interview with Pride March co-founder Ellen Broidy on the occasion of the 50th anniversary of the first march), and Pride 2021 (an interview with a student working to make the world a more inclusive and equitable place).
+You can lean on BrainPOP topics like Harvey Milk, The Pride March at 50 (an interview with Pride March co-founder Ellen Broidy on the occasion of the 50th anniversary of the first march), and Pride Month: Interview with Ose Arheghan (an interview with a student working to make the world a more inclusive and equitable place).
 Beyond learning about events and contributors related specifically to the LGBTQ+ movement, you can also explore how gay rights and identity are related to broad historical events and movements.

 When teaching about the Cold War and McCarthyism, for example, you might include a lesson on the Lavender Scare and its implications for LGBTQ+ individuals in the government and the public sphere.
 Or, teach landmark cases, such as Loving v.
 Virginia and Obergefell v.
 Hodges as a way to compare and contrast the journey to marriage equality.

 Use the class calendar to prompt ongoing discussions that support LGBTQ+ visibility.
 Notable U.S. and international dates include GLSEN’s Day of Silence, International Day Against Homophobia, Pride Month, and World AIDS Day.

 Including references to LGBTQ+ culture acknowledges, values, and encourages the contributions of the LGBTQ+ community.
 One way to broaden students’ understanding is to introduce age-appropriate books, movies, music, podcasts, and news articles that include first-person voices from the LGBTQ+ community.

 Culturally responsive teaching enables educators and students to talk about LGBTQ+ themes in non-emotional and non-judgmental ways.
 Teaching techniques may include representing a variety of genders and family structures in word problems or classroom displays.